Creating an Employee Learning and Development Program

-Employee learning and development are important employee benefits that must be a part of every organization that hopes to attract and retain a skilled workforce in an ever competitive market.
+Employee learning and development are important employee benefits that must be a part of every organization that hopes to attract and retain a skilled workforce in an ever-competitive market.
 According to Deloitte University Press’s Human Capital Trends 2015 Survey,

 “Companies that transform their learning and development organizations are not only able to accelerate skills development but also can dramatically improve employee engagement and retention—one of the biggest challenges cited by this year’s respondents.”
 Further, the survey added that “the Learning and Development market has grown by 27 percent from 2014 to 2015, and is a $4 billion industry.”

-The Time to Embrace Modern Learning and Development Is Now
+Embrace Modern Learning and Development

 It’s clear that all organizations can and should have some form of learning and development benefits that can be utilized by employees.
 Traditional training methods, such as on-the-job training and focused workshops can be beneficial for many, but enhancing skills development through the use of L&D technology will become even more important in the years to come.
 We live in a digital world now, and everyone owns a mobile device where information and education can take place on demand.
 Therefore, it’s important to prepare to meet learning needs by tapping into these resources.

-Benefits of a Tech-Enabled Learning and Development Program
+Benefits of a Tech-Enabled Program

 There are many benefits to adding a technology-enabled learning and development program to any organization, including: